 - Professor Eithne McCabe, M.A.(Oxon), D.Phil.(Oxon), B.E.(NUI), FTCD, F.Inst.P.,C.Phys., is Professor in the School of Physics and Fellow at Trinity College Dublin.
 She was formerly Fellow and lecturer at Magdalen College, Oxford and Postdoctoral Member of Technical Staff and later Consultant, AT&T Bell Laboratories, Crawford Hill Laboratory, New Jersey, USA.
 She has served the College and wider national and international community on numerous committees including Finance, Personnel and Appointments, Equality, Institute of Physics Juno assessment panel and IOP Women in Physics Group committee.

-- Maria Delaney is an award-winning freelance science and health journalist, Maria Delaney is a passionate science communicator.
-Co-curator of the best-selling book “A Neutron Walks into a Bar” and an award-winning science blogger, she regularly writes for The Sunday Times and The Irish Times.
+- Maria Delaney is an award-winning freelance science and health journalist, as well as passionate science communicator.
+She was on the WITS Exec for 2.5 years, and chaired the policy sub-committee during the development of the WITS Action Manifesto.
 She is hoping to help change the gender inequality that still resides in both STEM and the media.
 Maria tweets @mhdelaney and her portfolio is online at mhdelaney.com.

 - Laura is a PhD candidate in optical engineering at UCD and a graduate of the TCD-UCD Innovation Academy.
 She is actively involved in education, outreach and public engagement; including Dublin Maker (co-organiser), the UCD Student Chapter, SPIE Education & Future Leaders Committee and International Year of Light, Ireland.
 Laura is also the inaugural winner of the UCD CleanWeb Sprint award and I’m an Engineer, Energy Zone winner.

 - Kate Reidy is a final year undergraduate and Foundation Scholar of TCD studying Nanoscience, Physics and Chemistry of Advanced Materials (NPCAM).
 She is involved in science communication and outreach within the college as Editor of the Trinity Student Scientific Review Journal and has also worked with the City of Physics campaign and tutoring students at the Physics Help Room.
 She loves to travel and has completed research internships in Caltech, USA, Aarhus University, Denmark and Kazan, Russia.
 Her main research interests are in nanotechnology and novel materials for renewable energy technologies, and hopes to pursue a PhD after graduating.
 She is a recipient of the Women in Physics scholarship, TCD and is passionate about promoting WITs among the college and wider community.